Basic 30-6-6

 $200

-For students who need only the classroom portion in a flexible online format and will complete behind‑the‑wheel with a different provider.
+For students who need only the classroom portion in a flexible online format.

 $375

-For teens who already have classroom hours and need in‑car instruction plus observation to satisfy Wisconsin behind‑the‑wheel requirements.
+For teens who already completed classroom and need behind-the-wheel plus observation time.

 $250

-Use these guides to see how teen driver education fits into Wisconsin’s permit rules, supervised driving requirements, and road test steps.
+These guides help families understand how teen driver education fits into Wisconsin permit rules, supervised driving requirements, and road test preparation.

-Learn how Wisconsin teens get their first instruction permit and what families need to bring to the DMV.
+Learn how Wisconsin teens get an instruction permit and what to bring to the DMV.

-How to get a Wisconsin instruction permit at 15See the full teen driver timeline from permit to probationary license so you can plan ahead.
+How to get a Wisconsin instruction permit at 15See the full path from permit to probationary license so your family can plan ahead.

 Wisconsin teen driver timelineReview what Wisconsin road test examiners look for and how teens can prepare.

-Wisconsin road test requirements for teensUnderstand probationary license rules, passenger limits, and curfew for new teen drivers.
+Wisconsin road test requirements for teensUnderstand passenger limits, curfew, and key rules for new teen drivers.

-Combines in‑person structure with online convenience.
-Hybrid options may include onsite permit testing at select classroom locations.
+Combines in-person structure with online convenience and may include onsite permit testing for eligible hybrid students.

 See our classroom locations for details.

-A good fit when a teen needs extra in‑car confidence, more private time behind the wheel, or a driving‑only option to complete Wisconsin’s behind‑the‑wheel requirement.
+Ideal when a teen needs more in-car confidence, more private instruction, or a driving-only option.

 Use our locations page to find a classroom or service area near you.

-Families can reserve an Easy Method training car for the road test, and teens who complete their driver education with Easy Method receive a discounted rate of $120 instead of the standard $129.80.
+Families can reserve an Easy Method training car for the road test, and teens who complete with Easy Method receive the discounted rate of $120 instead of the standard $129.80.

-For more details, see our road test car reservation page or read what happens if you fail the Wisconsin road test .
+For more details, visit our road test car reservation page or read what happens if you fail the Wisconsin road test.

-Easy Method also offers private adult driving lessons with patient instructors, flexible scheduling, and step‑by‑step support for adults who are new to driving or returning after a break.
+Easy Method also offers private adult driving lessons with patient instructors, flexible scheduling, and support built to increase confidence step by step.

-Teen programs are easier to start when families have manageable payment options instead of a single large upfront cost.
-Ask about payment plans when you call or enroll.
+Teen programs can feel easier to start when families see manageable payment options instead of one large upfront cost.

-Whether you are comparing package levels, looking for driver education grant information, or trying to get a nervous teen started, this page is designed to move you toward the right enrollment or a quick conversation with our team.
+Whether a parent is comparing package levels, checking grant eligibility, or trying to get a nervous teen started, this page should move them clearly toward enrollment or contact.